yp05327/compose-spec/spec.md

 - `file`: The secret is created with the contents of the file at the specified path.
 - `environment`: The secret is created with the value of an environment variable.
+- `content`: The content is created with the inlined value.
 - `external`: If set to true, `external` specifies that this secret has already been created.
 Compose does not attempt to create it, and if it does not exist, an error occurs.
 - `name`: The name of the secret object in Docker.
 This field can be used to